SQLProvider

 Definition of Composable Queries

-Basicly composable methods are those that you can chain together to build the desired functionality out of smaller parts.
-By passing functions as parameters you are able to generate higher-order query operations.
-Therefore composable query means that you can do logics to compose just one database-SQL-query from multiple queryables.
+Composable methods are those you can chain to build the desired functionality out of smaller parts.
+By passing functions as parameters, you can generate higher-order query operations.
+Therefore, a composable query means you can do logics to compose just one database-SQL-query from multiple queryables.
 By using composable queries you can shorten the Database transactions and keep the connection open a minimum of time.

 One common anti-pattern is a trial to solve all the problems in the world by a single code.
-So when you use this kind of features to achieve "common logics", keep in mind the software mainainability.
+So when you use this kind of feature to achieve "common logics", keep the software's maintainability in mind.
 One solution is to add a database view and query that from SQLProvider.

 Generate composable queries by using Linq IQueryable